elfedwa/FDI-BO/README.md

-# Faux data Injection Bayesian Optimization
+## Faux data Injection Bayesian Optimization

 Bayesian optimization with Faux-data injection loop is illustrated in the figure below:

 ![image info](img/bo_loop.png)

+1. [Installation]

 To install the required python packages run:

 `pip install -r requirements.txt`

-rocketsled is part of this code so no need to install it.
+Rocketsled is part of this code so no need to install it.

 Add your corresponding VASP path in `~./bashrc` using the variable `VASP_PATH` such as below:

 `export VASP_PATH='lustre/software/vasp/vasp.5.4.4.pl2/bin/'`